What are the issues with the maintenance and repair of armed forces family homes?

-The French Nuclear Deterrent (458 KB, PDF)
+The French Nuclear Deterrent (498 KB , PDF)

 France first tested a nuclear weapon in 1960, eight years after the UK and four years before China.
 In doing so it became the fourth nuclear weapon state after the US, Russia (formerly the Soviet Union) and the UK.
 It is one of the five recognised nuclear states under the Nuclear Non-Proliferation Treaty 1968 (NPT).

-France maintains a policy of “strict sufficiency”, whereby France maintains its nuclear arsenal at the lowest possible level compatible with the strategic context; while the use of nuclear weapons is strictly limited to extreme circumstances of self-defence.
+France has a policy of “strict sufficiency”, whereby France maintains its nuclear arsenal at the lowest possible level compatible with the strategic context; while the use of nuclear weapons is strictly limited to extreme circumstances of self-defence.

 France is one of the five recognised nuclear weapon states under the NPT and as such has an obligation to pursue effective disarmament under article VI of that treaty.

 France signed the Comprehensive Test Ban Treaty in 1996 and ratified it in 1998.
 Although the treaty is yet to enter force, France has maintained its moratorium on testing.
 In February 1996 France also announced that it had halted the production of fissile material for weapons purposes and that it would dismantle the production facilities dedicated to its weapons programme.
-The French government advocates an immediate moratorium on the production of fissile materials by all states, and immediate negotiation of a Fissile Material Cut-off Treaty (FMCT).
+The French Government advocates an immediate moratorium on the production of fissile materials by all states, and immediate negotiation of a Fissile Material Cut-off Treaty (FMCT).

-France does not participate in NATO’s nuclear planning mechanisms and its forces are not formally assigned to NATO.
+France does not participate in NATO’s nuclear planning mechanisms and its nuclear forces are not formally assigned to NATO.